Young Innovators Lead Africa’s Food Systems at AYuTe NextGen 2025

 While much scrutiny is placed on agriculture as an aging industry — the average age of farmers in the United States and Africa is reported to be around 60 — the role of youth in agriculture is much more significant than filling the boots of the current generation of farmers.

 The world today hosts a massive population of 1.2 billion young people between the ages of 15 and 24 — and that number continues to rise.
-According to the United Nations, nearly 88% of them live in developing nations, particularly rural sub-Saharan Africa and South-Central and Southeast Asia, where agriculture is often the primary — or only — source of income.
-And rural youth, as identified by the International Fund for Agricultural Development, already spend half or more of their working time farming.
+According to the Food and Agriculture Organization of the United Nations, nearly 85 percent of young people live in developing countries, particularly in rural areas of sub-Saharan Africa and South-Central and Southeast Asia, where agriculture is often the primary — or only — source of income.
+Rural youth, as identified by the International Fund for Agricultural Development, already spend half or more of their working time on farming activities.

-Despite the prevalence of agriculture — the World Bank states 80% of the world’s rural poor earn a living through farming, and the sector employs half the rural population of the entire continent of Africa — most smallholder farmers live in poverty, operating crop and livestock farms that aren’t as productive as they could be and missing out on critical opportunities to contribute to their larger food systems.
+The World Bank states that 80 percent of the world’s rural poor earn a living through farming, and the sector employs half the rural population of the entire continent of Africa.
+Despite the prevalence of agriculture, most smallholder farmers live in poverty — operating crop and livestock farms that aren’t as productive as they could be — and miss out on critical opportunities to contribute to their larger food systems.

-But consider that expansion of the agriculture sector can boost incomes of poor families two to four times more effectively than other industries, and two out of three young people outside urban areas in developing countries live where there is the most agroecological potential, and the role of youth in agriculture is, in fact, that of immense possibility — to grow more food, transform local food systems and build economies that lift entire communities out of poverty.
+Agriculture offers unique opportunities for youth to grow more food, transform local food systems and build economies that lift entire communities out of poverty.
+Expansion of the agriculture sector can boost the incomes of poor families two to four times more effectively than other industries, and two out of three young people who live outside urban areas in developing countries live in areas with the most agroecological potential.

 “There is arable land.
 There is a growing middle class.
 There is a growing market,” said Adesuwa Ifedi, Heifer International’s senior vice president of Africa programs.
 “You actually have a market that can sustainably provide jobs across the value chain. … We now need to unlock the potential of the agricultural sector.”